JohannesMP/GoogleCalendarRemoveBirthdays/README.md

 # Overview
-A basic Tampermonkey Userscript for removing the default 'Birthdays' calendar from the calendars list.
+A basic Tampermonkey Userscript for hiding calendar entries you normally cannot hide such as 'Tasks' and 'Birthdays'.